What Is a Stipend?

 How this form of payment differs from an hourly wage

 Stipends may be offered to encourage certain activities.
-For example, academic institutions may offer stipends that work like grants, to incentivize researchers to further their work on certain projects.
-This could include books, articles, translating works, and interpreting and analyzing collected data.
+For example, academic institutions may offer stipends that work like grants, to create incentives for researchers to further their work on certain projects.
+This could include book writing, articles, translating works, or interpreting and analyzing collected data.

-Some schools offer stipends to help with specific expenses, such as a computer.
+Some schools offer stipends to help with specific expenses, such as a computer or other necessary equipment.
 These stipends may not be used to cover any other expenses.
-Some employers offer employees a stipend in addition to their regular pay, to cover some or all of the costs of health insurance, a gym membership or education for career or job development.
+Some employers offer employees a stipend in addition to their regular pay, to cover some or all of the costs of health insurance, a gym membership, or continuing education for career development.

 The cost of housing for an internship also varies.
-Students might be paying close to $400 per week to live in college dorms in major cities.
-But if an intern lives in the city or with a family member over the summer, the cost of living could be nothing.
-Out-of-area students may need as much as $5,000 for living expenses over the summer.
+Your interns might be paying up to $1200 per month to live in college dorms or rentals.
+Out-of-area students may need much more for living expenses over the summer.

 Each intern's circumstances will be different.
 Generally, companies have determined a set amount for stipends based on the average cost of living for the area an intern will be working in.
 You may want to ensure any intern your company has is getting enough to live on while enrolled in your program or employed as an intern for your company.

 Interns are your future employees, executives, and societal influencers.
 You should want to give them as good of an impression as you can while using them to create value for your business at the same time.
 Ensuring your interns are not struggling while under your wing is a good business practice.